soundpress/RulesOfNYC/docs/c19/index.rst

 *§ 62-20 Business Procedures – Record Keeping.* ::

 (a) Retention of Records.
-A Broker must keep and maintain the following records for three years:
+A Broker must keep and maintain all documents required by 35 RCNY § 62-19 and any other documents provided by the Broker and signed by the Broker's client for ten years.

-   (1) The names and addresses of transferor(s), transferee(s), mortgagee(s), or other lien holder(s), if any

-   (2) The purchase price

-   (3) Amount of deposit paid on contract

-   (4) Amount of commission paid to Broker

-   (5) Expenses of procuring the mortgage loan, if any

-   (6) Closing statements

-   (7) Listing placed with the Broker.